No matter how it's called, this is what we do better

 Formica Reglazing

-Common applications: bathroom and kitchen countertops
+Common applications: bathroom countertops and kitchen countertops

 Tile Refinishing

-Common applications: walls, countertops
+Common applications: tiles, countertops

 contact us